There are two things that we absolutely guarantee to those who attend Living Water Community Church.

 Why is that?

-Well first of all, there are Truths in the Gospel that are simply offensive – even to those who love Jesus.
+Well, first of all, there are Truths in the Gospel that are simply offensive – even to those who love Jesus.
 In John 6, Jesus’ own disciples were offended by his teaching that he was the one and only Son of God.
 Some were so offended that “many of his disciples turned back and no longer walked with him.”

-Additionally, because Living Water is an ethnically, culturally, and economically diverse church family, you will be interacting with people who come from life experiences that are wildly different than yours.
-As a result, as you interact and become friends with people who are different than you, you will naturally do and say things that you may not even know are offensive and your new friends are sure to do the same thing.
+Additionally, because Living Water is an ethnically, culturally, and economically diverse church family, you will be interacting with people who come from life experiences that are wildly different from yours.
+As a result, as you interact and become friends with people who are different from you, you will naturally do and say things that you may not even know are offensive and your new friends are sure to do the same thing.